 Why only that many?
 Why those specific ones?
 As a starting point, we have heard that certain amino acids contribute to emotional well-being and also cause that sleepiness we feel after we eat a festive meal.

 A well-known example is tryptophan, an ‘essential’ amino acid we obtain through our diet because the body doesn’t synthesize it.
 Another example is glutamic acid, this is nonessential—the body does synthesize this amino acid— which acts as a neurotransmitter and is important in learning and memory.

 However, we haven’t given much thought to amino acids and the important role they play in human life.
 We watch as N, H, C, and O join forces via complex pathways to create cysteine, serine, histidine, tyrosine, glycine, and the hundreds of amino acids that our body needs for specific functions.

 Remember that the glycine molecule helped form adenine and guanine.
-We now find it being developed by the very same item it is part of; thus, we see a fully functioning cycle.How can the glycine molecule, needed to synthesize #DNA, be developed by the very same molecule… Click To Tweet
+We now find it being developed by the very same item it is part of; thus, we see a fully functioning cycle.How can the glycine molecule, needed to synthesize #DNA, be developed by the very same molecule it is part of?
+Click To Tweet

 Another way of expressing this virtual circle of nucleotides is to remember that these amino acids combine, creating mosaics of different proteins for which the information or translation keys to their sequences are found in the nucleotide base pairs that form the genes, the chromosomes, and ultimately the DNA strands.
 As suggested in previous sections, the proteins are the means by which their very own amino acids are formed, so you can’t have one without the other.#Proteins are the means by which their very own amino acids are formed, so you can’t have one without the other.
 Click To Tweet